 All too often, when it comes to academia, children experience a bit of backsliding over the summertime simply due to a lack of exposure.
 Volunteer Resource Center (VRC), a program of United Way of Warren County, is addressing this issue through our “Stop Summer Slide,” which is part of our School Readiness Initiative.
 This project provides 20% of the recommended age-appropriate books a child should read over the summer.
 We have been doing this for every single child enrolled in a Warren County public school district preschool for four years and have touched the minds of nearly 5,000 kids.
 We are able to do this because of community support for our annual campaign and from partners like the Duke Energy Foundation and the Warren County Foundation.

-Give Where You Live.
-With United Way, your donation stays local to support life-changing efforts happening right here in your own backyard.
+With United Way Warren County, your donation stays local and supports life-changing efforts in your own community.